 Welsh blankets are a treasured part of Welsh culture, celebrated for their unique patterns and expert woven craftsmanship.
 Dating back hundreds of years, the wool industry was once a key part of Wales’s economy.
 Although it declined in the 20th century, the tradition has made a strong comeback.
 Today, Welsh blankets are in high demand worldwide, admired for their warmth, durability, and timeless designs like the Caernarfon Portcullis pattern.

-Yes.
 All TirGlas blankets are made from 100%, new wool - they are not 'vintage', used or second-hand wool.
-Wool is known for its durability, natural insulation, and sustainability.
+Wool is known for its warmth, breathability and durability.

 Wool is a natural, biodegradable and renewable product - plastic free and eco-friendly!